Lagrangian chaos for the 2D Navier-Stokes equations driven by mildly degenerate noise: Introduction

 where \( \mathcal{Z}_0 \subseteq \mathbb{Z}^2 \setminus \{0\} \) is the finite collection of forced modes, \(\{W^k_t\}_{k \in \mathcal{Z}_0}\) are a family of independent one-dimensional Wiener processes on a common canonical filtered probability space $(\Omega,\mathcal{F},(\mathcal{F}_t),\mathbb{P})$, \(\nu > 0\), \(q_k \neq 0\) for each \(k \in \mathcal{Z}_0\), \(\{e_k\}_{k \in \mathbb{Z}^2}\) is the real-valued Fourier basis defined in \eqref{ek}, and note that $\sum_{k \in \mathcal{Z}_0} q_k \nabla^{\perp} \Delta^{-1} e_k(x) \, W^k_t \in L^2_0(\mathbb{T}^2; \mathbb{R}^2)$.
 Here, \(\mathcal{H}:=H^{5}_{0}(\mathbb{T}^2; \mathbb{R}^2)\) and $L^2_0(\mathbb{T}^2; \mathbb{R}^2)$ denote the divergence-free, mean-zero vector fields in \(H^5(\mathbb{T}^2; \mathbb{R}^2)\) and \(L^2(\mathbb{T}^2; \mathbb{R}^2)\) respectively.
 The spatial variable $x=(x_1,x_2)$ belongs to a two-dimensional torus $\mathbb{T}^2$.
 That is, we impose periodic boundary conditions in space.
 We let constants freely depend on \(\mathcal{Z}_0, \nu, \max_k |q_k| + |q_k|^{-1}\).

 The pair $(u_t,\mathbf{x}_t)$, which comprises the velocity and position information of fluid particles at time $t$, is referred to as the \emph{Lagrangian process}.
-In the context of the system \eqref{Lagrange1}-\eqref{2NS}, the chaoticity of the Lagrangian flow $\mathbf{x}_t$ (or \emph{Lagrangian chaos}) generally corresponds to the property that its top Lyapunov exponent is strictly positive.
+For systems \eqref{Lagrange1}-\eqref{2NS}, the chaoticity of the Lagrangian flow $\mathbf{x}_t$ (or \emph{Lagrangian chaos}) generally corresponds to the property that its top Lyapunov exponent is strictly positive.